rricharz/Tek4010/README.md

 While still being in the apl directory, you can test the APL character set using

 	../tek4010 -APL -noexit ./apltest

+While the second (APL) character set is displayed, it is also possible to translate any key on your keyboard displaying a printable character (ASCII codes between 32 and 127) to any other printable character.
+The file "aplkeys" in the folder "apl" provides an example of such a conversion table.
+The first row in this file is the ASCII code of the key, and the second the translated code.
+It is even possible to produce overstike glyphs by adding a second code multiplied by 256.
+You can modify this table to match your keyboard and country code.

+        mkdir ~/.tek4010conf
+        cp aplkeys ~/.tek4010conf

 **Reporting problems**